What Are The Factors Of 3

 Definition of Factors

 A factor of a number is an integer that divides the number evenly, meaning there is no remainder.
-For instance, if we consider the number 6, its factors are 1, 2, 3, and 6 because 6 ÷ 1 = 6, 6 ÷ 2 = 3, 6 ÷ 3 = 2, and 6 ÷ 6 = 1.
+Think about it: for instance, if we consider the number 6, its factors are 1, 2, 3, and 6 because 6 ÷ 1 = 6, 6 ÷ 2 = 3, 6 ÷ 3 = 2, and 6 ÷ 6 = 1.
 Each of these divisions results in a whole number, indicating that 1, 2, 3, and 6 are indeed factors of 6.
 The process of identifying factors involves finding all the numbers that can divide the given number without leaving any fractional part.

 Factors of 3: A Closer Look